-The definitions of the major plans, key provisions, and related terms presented in this glossary are those used by the U.S Bureau of Labor Statistics (BLS) National Compensation Survey (NCS) program when conducting its survey of employee benefits.
+The definitions of major plans, key provisions, and related terms presented in this glossary are those used by the U.S Bureau of Labor Statistics (BLS), National Compensation Survey (NCS) program when conducting its survey of employee benefits.
 Under the NCS program, information on the incidence and provision of benefits is published in several stages.
-Data on the incidence of (access to and participation in) selected benefits and detailed provisions of paid leave plans, life insurance plans, disability benefits, other selected benefits, and the employer and employee shares of contributions to medical care premiums are published annually with a March reference period.
+Data on the incidence of (access to and participation in) selected benefits and detailed provisions of paid leave plans, life insurance plans, disability benefits, other selected benefits, and the employer and employee shares of contributions to medical care premiums are published annually, with a March reference period.
 Separate estimates are published for civilian workers, private industry employees, and state and local government workers.

-Data on detailed provisions of health insurance and retirement benefits in private industry are available in another publication.
-Previous publications containing information on health and retirement benefits for private industry employees and state and local government workers also are available.

-For the data available, see the BLS website www.bls.gov/ncs/ebs.
+Data on detailed provisions of health insurance and retirement benefits for both private industry and state and local government also are available.
+See the BLS website www.bls.gov/ncs/ebs.